 This petition had 4,279 supporters

 Today, Japan’s peace constitution is – more than ever – in danger.

-Claimed to be a component of a new doctrine of “pro-active pacifism”, the cabinet decision is the latest of a long series of initiatives that overstep Article 9 and some of the country’s longstanding peace policies.
-These measures include formulating a new national security policy; establishing a National Security Council; revamping defense guidelines; announcing yet a further increase of the country’s military budget for 2014; and drastically relaxing the long-held arms export ban.
+Abe’s legislative move is the latest of a long series of initiatives that overstep Article 9 and some of the country’s longstanding peace policies.
+These measures include re-interpreting Article 9; formulating a new national security policy; establishing a National Security Council; revamping defense guidelines; announcing yet a further increase of the country’s military budget for 2015; and drastically relaxing the long-held arms export ban.

 Article 9 of the Japanese Constitution:

 “ARTICLE 9.
 Aspiring sincerely to an international peace based on justice and order, the Japanese people forever renounce war as a sovereign right of the nation and the threat or use of force as means of settling international disputes.
 (2) To accomplish the aim of the preceding paragraph, land, sea, and air forces, as well as other war potential, will never be maintained.
 The right of belligerency of the state will not be recognized.”

 Japan adopted its war-renouncing constitution following World War II.
 Article 9 is a pledge to Japan itself and to the world, particularly neighboring countries that suffered under Japanese invasions and colonial rule, to never repeat its mistakes.

 Despite constitutional restrictions, Japan has developed and gradually expanded its Self-Defense Forces (SDF) to become one of the world’s top military spenders and one of the most advanced militaries in Asia.
 Yet, to date, the existence of Article 9 – and the Japanese people's support for its principles – have forced the government to maintain peace policies, including non-export of arms, a non-nuclear policy, and not deploying the SDF for active combat.